mikaelri/ot-harjoitusty-/quiz-app/documentation/tests.md

 # Testing document
-The application has been tested with automatic unit and integration tests with unittest and manually within the system level.
+The application has been tested with automatic unit and integration tests with unittest and manually within the system level.<br>
 In addition, it was tested that the application and database generates the quiz questions succesfully.

 ## Unit and integration tests